School Focused Resources

 - 6 tips to help encourage self-awareness in teens

-- Activities to use with students (scroll down)
+- Self-Awareness Activities & test to use with students

 - Promoting Self- Awareness in Middle & High School

 National Self-Improvement Month

 - Suicide Prevention & Awareness Lesson Plans Grades 5-12 (Education Lab)

 - Curriculum of suicide & Depression - PBS

 - Teacher Resources on Suicide Prevention (Teacher Version)